Ignition Interlock Program

 - 1 year if you refused to submit to the test.

-If you successfully complete the Program for your Administrative Per Se sanctions, you may receive credit toward future Ignition Interlock Program enrollment arising from this same incident.
+If you successfully complete the Ignition Interlock Program for your Administrative Per Se sanctions, you may receive credit toward future Ignition Interlock Program enrollment arising from this same incident.

 Drivers may also be referred to the Ignition Interlock Program by District Courts, Administrative Law Judges, and the MVA.
 The determinations of whether a driver is eligible for or must participate in the program and for how long are usually made by one of the following entities:

-In addition, the MVA's Administrative Adjudication Division (AAD) may offer or require a driver to participate if he or she has accumulated sufficient "points," is a "repeat offender," violates a previously imposed alcohol-related driving restriction, or has received an order of suspension for an alcohol test failure or refusal.
+In addition, the MVA's Administrative Adjudication Division (AAD) may offer or require a driver to participate if they have accumulated sufficient "points," is a "repeat offender," violates a previously imposed alcohol-related driving restriction, or has received an order of suspension for an alcohol test failure or refusal.